peteroupc/encoding/api/com.upokecenter.util.DataIO.md

 **Returns:**

-* A byte writer that wraps the given output stream.
+* A byte writer that wraps the specified output stream.

 **Throws:**